jrs-coding-school/mysql-camp/9-sql-intro/index.md

 The statement above almost reads like English, doesn’t it?
 It simply states, `SELECT` for me all the columns `FROM` the **Individual** table.
 This SQL statement will retrieve all the rows from the table and all the columns.
 The * means return all the columns and since we are not restricting which rows to return, the statement will return all rows.

-> Tip:  The SELECT statement is not case sensitive.
-So, select * from Individual; works too!
+> Tip:  While table names _are_ case sensitive, clauses in a SQL statement are not.
+This means the `SELECT` statement is not case sensitive.
+So, `select * from Individual;` works too!

 ## The SELECT Clause

 So, I guess you noticed the `SELECT` above.
 The word ‘SELECT’ in SQL is called a clause and is used to specify the columns to be returned by your query.
 Whenever you see the `SELECT` clause, you are retrieving data.
-The SQL statement `Select * from Individual;` will return all data from all the columns of the **Individual** table.

 You could also specify which columns to return.
 For example, you could author the following: